tektutor/openshift-aug-2026/Day3/README.md

 # Make sure all yaml you have replace 'jegan' with your name
 # Make sure the NFS server ip is updated before proceeding
+# Update the mysql-pv.yml mysql-pvc.yml mysql-deploy.yml, wordpress-pv.yml wordpress.pyc.yml wordpress-deploy.yml
+# To find the nfs path reserved for your wordpress and mysql run this command showmount -e | grep jegan
 ./deploy.sh

 oc get pv,pvc